sainikhilp/sainikhilp/README.md

 ## Hi, I'm Sai Nikhil Pillai 👋

-I’m an MSIS ’26 student at UT Austin with 3 years of experience at FHLB Dallas and Accenture.
+I’m an MS in Information Science ’26 student at UT Austin with 3 years of experience at FHLB Dallas and Accenture.
 I am having a strong interest in data engineering, cloud platforms, and AI/ML.
 I enjoy building end-to-end data systems that turn raw data into reliable, analytics-ready insights.

 ## About Me